-If you want to see a fishing regulation change in Utah in 2021, there are three easy ways to share your suggestions:
+If you want to see a fishing regulation change in Utah in 2023, there are three easy ways to share your suggestions:

 - Mail your idea to: Sport Fisheries Coordinator, Utah Division of Wildlife Resources, P.O.
 Box 146301, Salt Lake City, UT 84114-6301 - 2.
-Contact fisheries biologists through the spring of 2020. - 3.
-Share your idea while completing the Fishing Proposals survey.
+Contact fisheries biologists through the spring of 2022. - Share your idea while completing the Fishing Proposals survey, if you receive the survey.
 There will be a blank field at the end of the survey where you can submit ideas.
-The survey will be available at wildlife.utah.gov/fishingsurvey by the middle of May 2020.
+The survey will be sent out by the middle of May 2022.